Superchig/cpsc350-assign4/ideas.md

 - Inserted in a way that keeps them in order: starting from beginning, find first item that is greater than or equal to inserting item, insert item right before that one

+A student who enters at minute 1 & needs 5 minutes should leave at minute 6, it seems